neuml/cord19q/tasks/risk-factors.md

 *Viruses - 2020*<br/>
 - There were 3 deaths among the pregnant women with SARS (maternal mortality rate of 30%) and no deaths in the non-pregnant group of infected women (P = 0.006).<br/>
 - Two women with SARS recovered and maintained their pregnancy but had infants with IUGR.<br/>
+-  reported the findings from 7 pregnant women infected with SARS-CoV.<br/>
 - Pregnant women infected with SARS-CoV, a related coronavirus, appear to have increased morbidity and mortality when compared to non-pregnant women, suggesting that MERS-CoV could also lead to severe clinical outcomes in pregnancy.<br/>
 - Among the 5 women who presented after 24 weeks gestation, 4 had preterm deliveries (80%).<br/>
 - During the 1957-1958 Asian flu epidemic, 10% of all deaths occurred in pregnant women, and their CFR was twice as high as that of infected women who were not pregnant .<br/>